SM1 Music Group / Sony Music promotes Glenn Christian Maginnis to Sr Vice President of the label

 Facebook

 Glenn was instramental in getting Iakopo to sign with SM1 Music Group/Sony music.
-Iakopo's video "Stay" is closing in on 13,000,000 views in 1 month.
+Iakopo's video "Stay" is cloing in on 13,000,000 views in 1 month.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.